Inference-Time Hyper-Scaling with KV Cache Compression: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Models and Baselines}

-To evaluate inference-time scaling through KV cache compression, we primarily focus on reasoning models of different sizes distilled from DeepSeek R1 reasoning traces \citep{guo2025deepseek}, including Qwen 2.5 1.5B, 7B, and 32B.
-In addition, as a sanity check on other families of models and for ablations on method design, we test the accuracy of efficient attention methods also on Llama 3.2 1B Instruct~\citep{grattafiori2024llama3herdmodels}.
-We retrofit all these models with \acronym and compare them against the original models, DMC, and training-free KV cache sparsification methods described in \cref{ssec:training-free}: Token Omission via Attention \citep[TOVA;][]{oren2024transformers}, Heavy-Hitter Oracle \citep[H2O;][]{Zhang2023H2OHO}, and Quest \citep{tang2024quest}.\footnote{Our baseline implementations closely follow the publicly available reference implementations.} Crucially, all the LLMs included in the experiments use Grouped Query Attention \citep[GQA;][]{Ainslie2023GQATG}, hence KV tokens are shared among multiple query heads, which exacerbates the destructive effects of token eviction.
+To evaluate inference-time scaling through KV cache compression, we primarily focus on reasoning models of different sizes, including Qwen 2.5 1.5B, 7B, and 32B distilled from DeepSeek R1 \citep{guo2025deepseek} and Qwen3-8B distilled from Qwen3-235B-A22B \citep{yang2025qwen3technicalreport}.
+In addition, as a sanity check on other families of models and for initial ablations on method design, we test the accuracy of efficient attention methods also on Llama 3.2 1B Instruct~\citep{grattafiori2024llama3herdmodels}.
+We retrofit all these models with \acronym and compare them against the original models, DMC, and training-free KV cache sparsification methods described in \cref{ssec:training-free}: Token Omission via Attention \citep[TOVA;][]{oren2024transformers}, Heavy-Hitter Oracle \citep[H2O;][]{Zhang2023H2OHO}, and Quest \citep{tang2024quest}.\footnote{Our baseline implementations closely follow the publicly available reference implementations.} Crucially, all the LLMs included in the experiments use Grouped Query Attention \citep[GQA;][]{Ainslie2023GQATG}, hence KV tokens are shared among multiple query heads.
+This exacerbates the destructive effects of training-free token eviction.

 \paragraph{Logit Distillation and Retrofitting}